 Gingerbread, ginger snaps, ginger nut, or leftover gingerbread house cookies.
 I used leftover slightly partially decorated stale cookies from my gingerbread cookie recipe.
 Alternatively, you can use Biscoff cookies or plain sweet cookies.

 Vegan cream cheese is our main cheesecake filling ingredient.
-If you can't access cream cheese, I'd recommend my Baked Vegan Cheesecake with Berries instead.
+I tested this recipe with Tofutti and Sheese cream cheese and they both worked wonderfully.
+Please do not use Violife cream cheese as it’ll liquify in the oven.
+If you can’t access cream cheese, see my Baked Vegan Cheesecake with Berries.

 Brown or coconut sugar sweetens the cheesecake and provides lovely caramel undertones.
 Alternatively, you can use cane sugar or a liquid sweetener of choice.